intjelic/remofile/docs/user-guide.rst

 port (on which to listen) and the previously generated token as parameters.

-This will run a Remofile server which is attached to the current console.
+This will run a Remofile server attached to the current console.
 Don't expect this command to return... and don't interupt it!
-Now, open another console to continue and work with the server.
+Now, open another console to continue.

 .. note::

-    There obviously are other ways to start a **Remofile** server, and different options too.
-Notably, the `start` and `stop` commands daemonize the proccess.
+    The `start` and `stop` commands also starts a Remofile server, but instead it daemonizes the proccess and you deal with a pid file.
+    The command you use to start the server also impacts the way you run it as a service later.

     Also, if no token is given to the `run` command, one is automatically generated and printed out in the connsole before it